yogsototh/Scratch/content/html/en/blog/programming-language-experience.md

 Portability does not worth this price.

 GUI protability mean, mediocre experience on all platforms.
-Any system it might be (wxWidget, QT, etc...)
+Any system it might be (wxWidget, QT, etc...).
-Then for applications that might be distributed it is a bad idea.

 The Java ideology is "closed".
 But it resolve a big problem.
 It helps medium to low quality developper to work in team without the ability to make too much harm to the product.
 A good programmer will be able to make very interresting with it thought.
+Please note I didn't say Java programmer are bad programmer.

 ### Objective-C

+<%=leftblogimage("xcode_logo.png","Xcode Logo")%>

 The language I learned and used only to make application on Apple(c) platform.
 I learned Objective-C just after Python.